dhruvakashyap73/AWS-Dataflow/README.md

 This project demonstrates the design and implementation of a **Fully Automated Serverless ETL & Analytics Pipeline** using AWS services.
 The goal of this project is to collect data from external APIs, process and clean it, store it in a structured format, and provide analytical insights via SQL queries and visualizations, all while maintaining observability and monitoring.

-The pipeline implements industry-standard cloud-native practices and ensures:
-- Data ingestion from external APIs using Databricks Workspace and Notebook (manual or scheduled via script).
-- Data cleaning, transformation, and validation using AWS Glue Studio (ETL & Data Validation)
-- Metadata management and cataloging for query optimization using Glue Crawler and Glue Data Catalog.
-- Analytical queries using serverless query engines like Amazon Athena.
-- Visualization and monitoring for business insights and reliability via Amazon QuickSight and CloudWatch.

 ---

 ## Chapter 1: Architecture